Tag: Idioms For Communication

 Answer

-She read the room and decided not to present her idea yet.
+She read the room and decided to not make a joke.

 • Put Your Foot in Your Mouth